Updated 08.05.2026

 • to the register data of a private social or healthcare service organizer.

-• data from numerous public social and health sector controllers
+• data from multiple public social and healthcare data controllers

-• register data from one or numerous private social welfare and health care service organisers, or
+• register data from one or more private social welfare or healthcare service providers

 Please select at least one data controller or group.